bge-barcoding/ibol-europe-gaplist-app/doc/README.md

 1. Initializing a new database
 2. Loading the NSR taxonomic topology and then NSR synonyms
+3. Loading barcode data from various sources
-3. Fetching BOLD metadata
+    3.1 Fetching BOLD metadata
-4. Loading the Geneious metadata table
+    3.2 Loading the Geneious metadata table
+    3.2 Inserting Jorinde Fungi data
+    3.2 Inserting Westerdijk data
-5. Indexing the topology for faster queries
+4. Indexing the topology for faster queries
-6. start and use jupyter lab
+5. Start and use jupyter lab
-7. generate the HTML target list table
+6. Generate the HTML target list table

-### 1.1 Initializing a new database
+### 1. Initializing a new database

 A new, empty SQLite database file that implements the database schema as implied by the object-relational mapping in arise.barcode.metadata.orm.* is generated as follows:

     $ arise_create_barcode_metadata_db.py -outfile arise-barcode-metadata.db

-### 1.2 Loading the backbone topology and synonyms
+### 2. Loading the backbone topology and synonyms

 This operation will load the accepted species names from the NSR into the table nsr_species and the higher taxonomy in the node table, whose structure is based on [Vos, 2019](https://doi.org/10.1111/2041-210X.13337).
 This requires an